adnansis/Calendar/README.md

 - Jump to any date by selecting a month in dropdown select box and typing in a year in the number input box next to it, both located under the Calendar.
 Then click the **Go** button.
 - Write down holidays that you want to see on the Calendar in a text file **holidays.txt** located in the root folder of the app.
 A few examples are already in the file.
 Format is **DD/MM/YYYY;holiday name;repeating** where repeating must have value of **t** for repeating or **f** for not repeating holiday.
 Every holiday must be written in a separate line.

-Sundays are market with red text.
+Sundays are marked with red text.
 Holidays are marked with red rectangle.
 Hovering over a holiday shows the holiday name.

 ## How to run